Fintech is one of the largest and most lucrative markets in the world today. But it is also one of the most regulated ones.

 Fintech regulations address their concerns about data privacy, security, and fair treatment, ultimately fostering trust and driving wider adoption of innovative fintech solutions.

-With the important of fintech law and regulation out of the way, it’s time to ask the big question “who regulates fintech companies?”.
+With the importance of fintech law and regulation out of the way, it’s time to ask the big question “who regulates fintech companies?”.

 Who Regulates Fintech Companies?